Vfeuer/express-api-server/README.md

-npm v6.14.10 (compatibility of lower version hasn't been tested) mysql v8.0.22(at least v5.5.53) or MariaDB v10.0.28 (for rasbian) redis v5.0.3 notes:before set up project, ensure that the database loadstation is created with the source file loadstation.sql, which is in folder conf
+npm v6.14.10 (compatibility of lower version hasn't been tested) mysql v8.0.22(at least v5.5.53) or MariaDB v10.0.28 (for rasbian) redis v5.0.3 notes:before set up project, make sure that the database "loadstation" is created with the source file "loadstation.sql", which is in folder "conf"
 ```

 ##### Project setup